loachana/tweetscraper/README.md

-This program allows you to get latest tweets on your page or at a given keyword.
+This program allows you get latest tweets on your page or at a given keyword.
 <br />
-before that, make sure mechanize and BeautifulSoup are already installed on your system
+before that, make sure mechanize and BeautifulSoup have been installed on your system
 <br />
 <strong>mechanize</strong>
 <pre>